 The Ancient Christian Commentary on Scripture does what very few of today’s students of the Bible could do for themselves.
 With the aid of computer technology, the vast array of writings from the church fathers—including much that is available only in the ancient languages—have been combed for their comment on Scripture.
 From these results, scholars with a deep knowledge of the fathers and a heart for the church have hand-selected material for each volume, shaping, annotating and introducing it to today’s readers.
 Each portion of commentary has been chosen for its salient insight, its rhetorical power and its faithful representation of the consensual exegesis of the early church.

 Several features have been incorporated into the design of this commentary and we wanted to show you just a few.
-(Screenshots are from an iPad 2.
+(Screenshots are from an iPad Mini 4.
 Click on Images for a larger view)

 Pericopes of Scripture

 The scriptural text has been divided into pericopes, or passages, usually several verses in length.
 Each of these pericopes is given a heading, which appears at the beginning of the pericope.
 For example, the first pericope in the commentary on Genesis is “1:1 The Beginning of Creation.”
 To see the Scripture passage, click on the highlighted reference, in this case “1:1.”
 A pop-up window will open the Scripture passage to your default Bible Translation.

 Following each pericope of text is an overview of the patristic comments on that pericope.
 The format of this overview varies within the volumes of this series, depending on the requirements of the specific book of Scripture.